DiogoRibeiro7/DiogoRibeiro7.github.io/_posts/-_ideas/2039-01-01-statistics.md

 - **TODO: Correlation vs. Causation: Understanding Relationships Between Variables**
    - This article explains the difference between correlation and causation, a common point of confusion in statistical analysis.
 It discusses how to use correlation coefficients to measure the strength of relationships and how to determine causality using controlled experiments.

-- **TODO: Machine Learning and Statistics: Bridging the Gap**
-   - Explore how statistical methods underpin many machine learning algorithms, from linear regression to decision trees and support vector machines.
-The article highlights the connections between traditional statistical approaches and modern machine learning techniques.

-## Final Thoughts

-This list of articles covers a broad range of topics in statistics, providing insights into both foundational concepts and advanced methods.
-Whether you're new to the field or looking to deepen your understanding of specific statistical techniques, these articles offer a comprehensive guide to the world of statistics.